cirsfid-unibo/lime-server/Architecture.md

-# Aknservices architecture
+# LIME-server architecture

-Aknservices is an Express application divided in submodules.
+LIME-server is an Express application divided in submodules.

 ## documentsdb